Austin History Center: Ironwork

-Interior Wood Detailing
+Interior wood detailing

 Contributing to the interior wooden craftsmanship of the Austin Public Library was the handiwork of a Swiss immigrant woodcarver named Peter Mansbendel.
 Peter started wood carving from an early age and studied in London, Paris, and New York.
 While in New York, Peter Mansbendel met his future wife Clotilde Shipe, whose father, Monroe M. Shipe, was the real estate developer of the Hyde Park subdivision in Austin, Texas.
 Samples of Peter Mansbendel's work can be found in the Union Building of the University of Texas at Austin in the form of carved plaques of former university presidents.
 In San Antonio, Mansbendel replicated the doors of Mission San Jose in black walnut wood.

-Main Lobby
+Main lobby

 The main lobby of the Austin History Center features a tripartite division of the walls.
 An oak wainscoting dado lines the lower perimeter of the room, while imitation travertine Corinthian pilasters appear along the wall between the doors that lead up to a full entablature at the ceiling.
 The ceiling is made of plaster and has five paneled sections with chandeliers adding to the classical design of this room.
 Throughout the lobby and into some of the other rooms are rubber tile floors that are original to the building since 1933.